ThinkDataEd/student/docs/unit1/lesson10.md

 ###**Lesson**

-1. Giving clear, concise
-instructions to others is an important skill for you to learn.
-In this activity, you will practice using descriptive vocabulary, communicating ideas to others, recognizing steps in a process, and recognizing the importance of the use of clear language.
+1. Giving clear, concise instructions to others is an important skill for you to learn.
+In this activity you will practice using descriptive vocabulary, communicating ideas to others, recognizing steps in a process, and recognizing the importance of using clear language.

-2. In order for you to understand how important giving clear and precise directions is, you will watch a video of a student reading directions to their teacher on how to make a sandwich.
+2. In order for you to understand how important giving clear and precise directions is, you will watch a video of a student reading directions to their teacher for how to make a sandwich.

 3. Think back to a time when you followed a recipe.
 If you have not followed a recipe before, think about what it might look like.